huawenbo/ERSW-project/README.md

 # ERSW-project

-## This is the code repository for the article: [*An interpretable early dynamic sequential predictor for sepsis-induced coagulopathy progression in the real-world using AI*](https://www.hao123.com), which is published in Frontiers in Medicine.
+#### This is the code repository for the article: [*An interpretable early dynamic sequential predictor for sepsis-induced coagulopathy progression in the real-world using AI*](https://www.hao123.com), which is published in Frontiers in Medicine.

-&nbsp;
+### 1. Here are some results of the article.

-### 1. This is the code structure of ERSW-project-main.
+### 2. This is the code structure of ERSW-project-main.

 - Code structure